devel0/knowledge/electronics/pcb-etching.md

   - draw mounting view with text mirrored
 - print to pdf A4 ( pull draws center, top )
 - clean pcb w/alchool
-- put some drops to pcb surface
+- put some drops to pcb surface ( ensure to cover all copper surface )
 - apply print for 15 sec w/out pressure
-- apply igenic paper over and a plate over the igenic paper then pressure vertical ( no horizontal ) for 1 mins and for another 1 min 90 degree direction
+- apply igenic paper over and a plate over the igenic paper then pressure vertical ( no horizontal ) for 1 mins and for another 1 min 90 degree direction ( better to use an alluminium plate over to press all surface )
 - put in water for 5 min
 - remove gently the print